symphony-org/frost/README.md

 ## Installation

 ### Via Stack
-Build the latest executable via `stack intall`.
+Build the latest executable via `stack install`.
 After stack has done it's job the executable should be availabe as `frost`

 ### From hackage